In The Fight For Money For The Opioid Crisis, Will The Youngest Victims Be Left Out?

 "We need to be in the mix right now, in schools, understanding how we can support teachers, how we can support students as they try to learn, even as we work out was there cause and effect of opioid use and developmental delays or issues in school," he says.

-But it's a nuanced problem with no consensus on where money is most needed, even among those who've been working on the problem for years.
+But it's a nuanced problem with no consensus on where money is most needed, even among those who have been working on the problem for years.

 Justin Lanning started Nashville-based 180 Health Partners, which works with mothers at risk of delivering a baby dependent on opioids.
 Most are covered by Medicaid.
 And those Medicaid departments in each state pay for most of the NAS births in the U.S.